Go To Main Content Area

 • Silk

 Although "Ode on the Shanglin Imperial Park" is a work of literature, it unfolds in the form of a narrative.
-The painting Shanglin Park is based on the fu or rhapsody, divided into seven main sections.
+The painting Shanglin Park is based on the fu or ode, divided into seven main sections.
 The scroll begins with a bombastic debate between the characters Zixu, Wuyou, and Wushi.
 It then portrays the majestic imperial park: mythological creatures come and go amid vast bodies of water and sumptuous palaces nestle among peaks rising one upon another.
 The emperor appears on the scene, surrounded by an imposing entourage of carriages and insignia, as he inspects the soldiers hunting animals in the woods.
 The scene shifts to a banquet on an elevated terrace, where the emperor, accompanied by his consorts, suddenly realizes he should not be living in extravagance and self-indulgence.
 He then decides to stop drinking, halt the hunt, and ride back to the palace.

 TOP